 Since the launch of the service, the DNV GL LNG Ready team has assisted more than 25 clients interested in exploring the possibility of using LNG as a fuel for their vessels, providing technical and financial decision support for more than 40 different vessel designs.
 The majority of these have already gone on to undertake HAZID/ Risk Assessment studies and several designs have already been given an Approval in Principle.
 The biggest highlight of the service during its first year of operation was the 17 LNG Ready containerships (11 vessels of 14,000 TEU and 6 vessels of 18,000 TEU) ordered at Hyundai Heavy Industries (HHI) in Korea from United Arab Shipping Company (UASC), worth over US\$ 2 billion.
+These are the first vessels with our new GAS READY class notation.
 In addition, DNV GL has helped many clients increase their in-house technical and operational competence on LNG by providing seminars and workshops involving field experts. ■